Best Foot Massagers for Plantar Fasciitis Pain Relief

 EXPERT SCORE

-Unlike traditional Shiatsu rollers, the MedMassager MMF06 uses intense oscillation to stimulate blood flow and numb nerve pain associated with chronic plantar fasciitis.
-Our decibel meters and vibration sensors clocked this unit operating at up to 3,700 RPM.
+Unlike traditional Shiatsu rollers, the MedMassager MMF06 uses intense oscillation to stimulate blood flow and numb the nerve pain associated with chronic plantar fasciitis.
+Our decibel meters and vibration sensors clocked this unit operating at an impressive 3,700 RPM on its highest setting.
 We found this specific frequency highly effective at reducing the sharp, stabbing heel pain that occurs right out of bed.
-The flat, angled pad lacks air compression, but the pure vibrational energy penetrates deeply through the heel pad.
-It is FDA-certified and heavily utilized in physical therapy clinics for diabetic neuropathy and severe heel spurs.
+The flat, angled pad lacks air compression, but the pure vibrational energy penetrates deeply through the thick heel pad.
+It is FDA-certified and heavily utilized in physical therapy clinics for treating diabetic neuropathy and severe heel spurs.

-The MMF06 is loud on the highest settings, sounding similar to a large fan, which might distract you during quiet office work.
-It also lacks a built-in heat function.
-Opt for this heavy-duty device if rolling nodes irritate your inflamed arches and you strictly need blood flow stimulation.
+The MMF06 is loud on the highest settings, hitting 62 decibels and sounding similar to a large box fan, which will distract you during quiet office work.
+It also lacks a built-in heat function, relying entirely on the mechanical friction of your socks against the oscillating pad to generate warmth.
+Opt for this heavy-duty device if rolling nodes irritate your inflamed arches and you strictly need blood flow stimulation to accelerate cellular repair.

 5. Nekteck Shiatsu Foot Massager